Olympus PEN E-PL2

 Anyone who wants a large sensor in a small package

 Not so good for

 Photographers who frequently change exposure settings or shoot a large proportion of their images in low light

-If you frequently change your exposure settings or shoot a lot in low light you might want to try the E-PL2 out before you commit to a purchase but for everyone else the Olympus is a great combination of image quality and portability.
+If you frequently change your exposure settings or shoot in low light, you might want to try the E-PL2 out before you commit to a purchase, but for everyone else, the Olympus is a great combination of image quality and portability.

 There are 24 images in the sample gallery.
 Please do not reproduce any of these images on a website or any newsletter / magazine without prior permission (see our copyright page).
 We make the originals available for private users to download to their own machines for personal examination or printing (in conjunction with this review), we do so in good faith, please don't abuse it.

 Unless otherwise noted images taken with no particular settings at full resolution.
 A reduced size image (within 1024 x 1024 bounds) is provided to be more easily viewed in your browser.
 As always the original untouched image is available by clicking on this reduced image.

 Olympus E-PL2 Review Samples